yubrot/factory_bot-blueprint/gems/factory_bot-blueprint/README.md

 # FactoryBot::Blueprint

-FactoryBot::Bluepirnt is a FactoryBot extension for building structured objects using a declarative DSL.
+FactoryBot::Blueprint is a FactoryBot extension for building structured objects using a declarative DSL.
 On the DSL, the factories defined in FactoryBot can be used without any additional configuration.

 For more details, see [the repository root README](/README.md).